kullrich/orthomap/docs/tutorials/geneset_overlap.rst

 .. _geneset_overlap:

-step 3 - map gene/transcript IDs
+Step 3 - map gene/transcript IDs
 ================================

 To be able to link gene ages assignments from an orthomap and gene or transcript